-The Applied Optics Group hosts students studying for 3-year PhD and 1-year MSc (by research) degrees in Physics in the School of Physical Sciences (SPS).
+The Applied Optics Group hosts students studying for 3-year PhD and 1-year MSc (by research) degrees in the School of Physics and Astronomy

 In addition to funded positions, which are advertised when they become available, we welcome applications from self-funded students at any time, and can also support strong candidates in applying for external funding.
 Various university scholarships are listed on the ‘Find a Scholarship‘ page.

 PhD and MSc projects are available in a broad range of areas around biomedical imaging and sensing technology, including in optical coherence tomography, photoacoustic imaging, confocal microscopy and endomicroscopy, optical design, light-tissue interaction and modelling, optical sources and fast tunable lasers, signal processing methods and GPU processing.
 See the research overview and research projects pages for more details.

 A list of potential projects is below, these are not exhaustive, please get in touch with us if you would like to discuss alternatives within our broad areas of work.
 Funded projects are advertised on the vacancies page: